bedeoan/hotel-template/readmes/tehnical.md

 ## Code structuring decision & convensions
 for simplicity:
-  complex components should be mobile and desktop separat only simple components are made with css breakpoints Never use px for dimensions when to use w-1/3 and when when flex / col
+-complex components should be mobile and desktop separat -only simple components are made with css breakpoints -Never use px for dimensions
+-when to use w-1/3 and when when flex / col

 ## tehnic chalenge - how to
     on the fly crop image and show what part you need